 Nightmares in toddlers are scary, realistic dreams that your little one wakes up from crying, screaming, or in visible distress.
 These are dreams they can remember.
 Allowing them to talk it out and then soothing them with reassuring words, a gentle touch, or a glass of water can help calm them down and go back to sleep.
 These scary dreams typically occur during lighter REM (rapid eye movement) sleep, which happens more in the early morning hours.
 Try to put a light-hearted, happy spin on bedtime routines, even if it’s a simple change like choosing a cheerful bedtime book to read or singing a soothing song.

 Unlike nightmares, your child will not remember their night terrors.
 They aren’t associated with visual imagery in most instances.
 Night terrors are characterized by screaming or thrashing with their eyes wide open.
 It can be difficult for the parent because your toddler may not sense or recognize your presence as you try to comfort them.
 They happen during the first few hours of sleep—deep, non-REM sleep.
 Do not expose your children to scary movies or shows, as these will only fuel their fears at night.

-Without a doubt, getting a good night’s sleep regularly is important.
+Without a doubt, regularly getting a good night’s sleep is important.
 But it can be challenging for many toddlers and their parents.
 Especially if they suffer from one of these abnormal sleep patterns.
-If you notice any of the above sleep patterns occurring regularly, try to respond to your toddler with compassion and reassurance.
+So if you notice any of the above sleep patterns occurring regularly, try to respond to your toddler with compassion and reassurance.
 There are solutions for all of these abnormal sleep patterns.
 You are not alone!
 It might be time to seek the advice of a healthcare professional, naturopath, or sleep expert.
 They will help you and your child develop a plan with case-specific guidance.